 - 1. The applicant must be at least 18 years of age at the time of start of the program. - 2.
 The applicant must have a clean FBI criminal background check to be accepted into the nursing program. - 3.
 Official high school transcripts must be received directly from the high school, with a 2.75 CGPA or higher, and sent to the Admission's Department to process the application.
-Prospective students may present a copy of their high school transcript to the admissions representative for initial evaluation, but the application will not be processed until an official transcript is received.

-- 4. A GED will be accepted in lieu of a high school transcript. - 5.
-The completion of 12 semester credit hours or more at the post-secondary level will be accepted in lieu of high school with a 2.75 CGPA or higher.
-The official transcript must be from an accredited school recognized by the Department of Education. - 6.
+Prospective students may present a copy of their high school transcript to the admissions representative for initial evaluation, but the application will not be processed until an official transcript is received. - 4.
+A GED will be accepted in lieu of a high school transcript. - 5.
+"Completion of 12 semester credit hours or more from an accredited post-secondary college with 3.0 GPA will be accepted in lieu of high school transcript." - 6.
 Applicants must achieve a minimum score of 60% in Reading, 60% in Math, 60% in English and a minimum of 50% in Science of the Test of Essential Academic Skills (TEAS) exam.
 Applicants may register to take the TEAS exam at www.atitesting.com. - 7.
 The applicant must be able to satisfy, with or without reasonable accommodation, the physical, mental, and sensory requirements listed in the student health form. - 8.
 A complete health clearance from a healthcare provider. - 9.
 Drug screen test with negative result. - 10.
 Applicants must go through a panel interview.